kamiyama-fol/youtube_downloader/venv/share/doc/yt_dlp/README.txt

 -   --compat-options 2022: Same as
     --compat-options 2023,playlist-match-filter,no-external-downloader-progress,prefer-legacy-http-handler,manifest-filesize-approx
 -   --compat-options 2023: Same as --compat-options 2024,prefer-vp9-sort
--   --compat-options 2024: Currently does nothing.
+-   --compat-options 2024: Same as --compat-options mtime-by-default.
     Use this to enable all future compat options

 The following compat options restore vulnerable behavior from before security patches: